ota-meshi/eslint-plugin-lodash-template/docs/rules/no-script-parsing-error.md

 ## Rule Details

-This rule reports syntax errors in template.
+This rule reports syntax errors in JavaScript template.
+This rule works when verification of ["JavaScript Templates"](../README.md#for-javascript-templates) is enabled.

 <eslint-code-block script :rules="{'lodash-template/no-script-parsing-error': ['error']}">